 Since graduating I have enrolled on a three year masters degree in Music Therapy at the University of the West of England (UWE), Bristol.
-When I hopefully graduate in October 2019, I will be a qualified music therapist – my dream career!
+When I graduate, I will be a qualified music therapist – my dream career!
 Alongside this, I continue to work at various charities that provide arts and music to adults with learning disabilities.

-The BA (Hons) Music course at Plymouth University is multi-disciplinary and included a music psychology module that involved lectures about music therapy, with experienced music therapists who visited us as guest lecturers.
+The BA (Hons) Music course is multi-disciplinary and included a music psychology module that involved lectures about music therapy, with experienced music therapists who visited us as guest lecturers.
 I had been contemplating applying for postgraduate music therapy courses for a while, but it was in these lectures that I found myself thinking, “this is it, this what I want to do!”
-The module confirmed my aspiration to become a music therapist, and I started applying for a masters not long after; now, a few years later, I’m a trainee music therapist!
+The module confirmed my aspiration to become a music therapist, and I started applying for a masters not long after.
+Now, a few years later, I’m a trainee music therapist!